Wekiva Village is a small, quiet, well maintained and secure

 · Maintenance and periodic pressure cleaning of all driveways and

 · Maintenance and repair of Wekiva Village Lane, a private road

 · Inspection and maintenance of the fire sprinkler system and all

 structures and facilities serving more than one property.

-Co. that includes an access channel to our security system (channel 98 or
+Cable Co. that includes a community channel with access to our security

-701) where all cameras covering the pool and entranceway can be
+system (channel 732) where all cameras covering the pool and

 · Lawn Maintenance of all homes and common areas: Grass and